LysanderLi/Solution-Knob-Control-Brightness/README.md

 ### Running the Application

 1. **Connect the Hardware**:
-   - Use a USB data cable to connect the development board to the computer's USB port.
+   - Connect the development board to the USB port of your computer using a USB cable

 2. **Download Code to the Device**:
    - Launch the QPYcom debugging tool.